alpha-carinae29/docs/docs/source/export_models.rst

 Export Models to Edge Devices
 =============================

-With Neuralet Edge Object Detection module you can easily export your trained model to Nvidia's Jetson Devices and Google Edge TPUs.
+With the Neuralet Edge Object Detection module, you can easily export your trained model to Nvidia's Jetson Devices and Google Edge TPUs.

 Compile tflite Models to Edge TPU Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^